XiansAiPlatform/XiansAi.PublicDocs/docs/4-encyclopedia/multi-flow-agents.md

-# Creating Multi-Flow Agents with XiansAi.Flow
+# Creating Multi-Flow Agents

-This guide explains how to create an agent with multiple flows using the XiansAi.Flow framework.
+This guide explains how to create an agent with multiple flows using the XiansAi framework.

 ## Overview